 Where can you find Banksy pieces in London?

-While some locations have a higher concentration of Banksy’s there’s no real hot spot.
-They’re spread through out the city.
-If you’re super limited on time I’d recommend going for the ones that are grouped together.
-Shoreditch has 3 pieces within a 5 minute walking distance.
-The 2 Basquiat pieces are right beside each other at the Barbican Centre and Graffik Gallery in Notting Hill has two of them right outside of their door as well.
+While some locations have a higher concentration of Banksy pieces there’s no real hot spot.
+A lot of the remaining pieces are spread throughout the city.
+If you’re super limited on time while visiting London I’d recommend going for the ones that are grouped together.
+Shoreditch has 5 pieces within a 5 minute walking distance in addition to the pink car installation.
+The restored Snoring Copper is fairly close by as well.
+The 2 Basquiat pieces are right beside each other at the Barbican Centre with the I Love London rat about a 10 minute walk from there.
+Graffik Gallery in Notting Hill has two of them right outside of their door as well and there’s one down the street from those 2 pieces.

 Love Rat – London Bridge